BlogCI/CD

 Add fast static analysis to your pipeline and write project-specific rules that catch your own recurring bugs.

-Semgrep matches code against patterns that look like the code itself — no AST wrangling.
-It ships thousands of community rules and, crucially, lets you write a rule for your own recurring mistakes in a few lines of YAML.
-That combination is why it fits in CI without a security team babysitting it.
+Static analysis that only security teams understand gets disabled by week three.
+Semgrep matches code against patterns that look like the code itself — no proprietary query language, no hour-long scans.
+It ships thousands of community rules for injection, auth bypass, and dangerous APIs, and lets you encode your own recurring mistakes in a few lines of YAML.
+That combination is why SAST belongs in every merge request, not in a quarterly audit spreadsheet.

 semgrep --config auto .